 Yes, all these and many more

 Lifting weights is beneficial to people with arthritis.
-Weight lifting is strength training that keeps your muscles strong, which supports your joints.
+Weight lifting is a strength training that keeps your muscles strong and supports your joints.
 Lifting weights, on the other hand, would not aggravate your arthritis.
-Whether you have osteoarthritis or an autoimmune, inflammatory form like rheumatoid arthritis or psoriatic arthritis, muscle-building exercises are an important part of your arthritis management strategy.
+Whether you have osteoarthritis or an autoimmune inflammatory form like rheumatoid arthritis or psoriatic arthritis, muscle-building exercises are an important part of your arthritis management strategy.
 Your doctor will surely suggest them.

 Strength training should help people with fibromyalgia increase their quality of life.
 Resistance exercises and weight lifting are examples of strength training.
-It's critical to gradually increase intensity when using light weights.
-Strength training should help compensate for the loss of muscle mass and strength that comes with aging.
+It’s critical to increase intensity when using light weights gradually.
+Strength training should help compensate for the loss of muscle mass and strength of aging.

-According to the US Department of Health and Human Services, all adults should do some type of strength training that targets all of the main muscle groups at least twice a week.
+According to the US Department of Health and Human Services, all adults should do some strength training targeting all main muscle groups at least twice a week.
 That is even more important for seniors.

 Why is Strength Training Important for Seniors?

-Our bodies change as we get older, and sometimes in ways, we don't like.
+Our bodies change as we get older, sometimes in ways we don’t like.
 Even healthy, normal aging includes a slower metabolism.
-Muscle mass, strength, bone density, aerobic capacity, and response time all reduce as you get older.
+Muscle mass, strength, bone density, aerobic capacity, and response time all reduce as you age.
 Body fat and bone porosity are also increasing.
 Our muscles stiffen, and our reflexes slow.

-Strength training slows down these processes and minimizes their effect on our body.
+Strength training slows down these processes and minimizes their effect on our bodies.

 Bone Fractures: How to Avoid Them

 Because of the loss of bone density, bone fractures are more common in older adults.
-There is a lot of evidence that strength and weight lifting will help you gain bone density.
+Evidence shows that strength and weight lifting will help you gain bone density.